Nasal flaring occurs when the nostrils widen while breathing. It is often a sign of trouble breathing.

 - Do the muscles of the stomach, shoulders, or rib cage pull inward during breathing?

-The doctor or nurse will listen carefully to the breath sounds.
+The provider will listen carefully to the breath sounds.
 This is called auscultation.

 Tests that may be done include: